Current Size: 100%

-You might want to begin by trying to explain to your colleague how the behaviour makes you feel.
+Occasionally, it is possible to deal with this sort of problem informally as a first step, by trying to explain to your colleague how the behaviour makes you feel.
 He or she may not have realised how upset you are.
 You could do this in writing if you don’t feel able to do it face to face.
 You could rehearse the conversation with a union rep or your colleague, and take someone with you if it makes you feel more secure.

 If you have tried an informal approach, or if you don’t want to do this, you should raise the issue with your line manager.
 Again your union rep can help if you have one.
 Your employer must take any suggestion of sexual harassment very seriously.

 If your line manager is the person making the advances, you could approach another manager, or HR.
 Your employer should have a clear policy of zero tolerance of sexual harassment, with a procedure that it should follow.
 Ask for a copy.

 It is a good idea to start keeping a diary at this stage (which you should keep at home), recording incidents that have upset you, what the colleague did, how you responded, the steps you took to try to get the problem to stop (e.g. emailing your manager or HR), and what happened.

 You should also keep copies of any evidence – for example, copies of texts or emails, gifts or screenshots of unwelcome social media postings.

 Ask your manager to follow the company policy for tackling harassment.
 If the problem cannot be resolved, you will need to consider putting in a formal grievance If your harasser continues with the unwanted behaviour after being told how upsetting it is, their actions should be formally investigated as a disciplinary matter, and should lead to an appropriate disciplinary sanction such as a warning, disciplinary demotion or transfer, or even dismissal.
 As the target of the harassment, you should not be expected to change where you work.